kgosse412/8_week_sql_challenge/Case Study #3 - Foodie-Fi/C_ChallengePaymentQuestion.md

 ),
 cip_cutoff_date AS (SELECT
 cip.*
-/* Use the LEAD window function to figure out if there is a cutoff date when someone changes their plan.
+/* Use the LEAD window function to figur out if their is a cutoff date when someone changes their plan.
 If they change plans, the cutoff_date is populated.
 If not, it is left as null.
 This will come in handy when we generate our end dates for the payments table. */ ,LEAD(cip.start_date) OVER(PARTITION BY cip.customer_id ORDER BY cip.start_date) AS cutoff_date